MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 * How to check whether the *Event.preventDefault()* has been executed or not - *Event.defaultPrevented*.
 * Where does we cannot use *Event.preventDefault()* and some alternatives for it.

-  * with events that couldn't be canceled
+  * with events that cannot be canceled
   * to stop event propagation
   * to customize callback functions
      1. customize parameters of callbacks